NNPDF/yadism/docs/source/theory/nonsinglet.rst

-The decomposition of the quark sector in different partonic channels has the advantage to facilitate the relations with higher orders QCD corrections.
+The decomposition of the quark sector in different partonic channels has the advantage to facilitate the relations with higher orders
+|QCD| corrections.

-- :math:`C_{ns}` is always the leading contribution as correspond to diagram in which the incoming flavor is coupling directly to the electroweak boson.
+- :math:`C_{ns}` is always the leading contribution as it corresponds to diagrams in which the incoming flavor is coupling directly to the electroweak boson.
 - :math:`C_{g}` is suppressed by :math:`\mathcal{O}(a_s)`
   as the gluon need to radiate a quark-antiquark pair before coupling